LowellObservatory/TheSyndicate/Standards/README.md

    be a good starting point to see if it'll work for us.

-   Michael Mommert's AstroPy GitHub group is using Travis-CI as well so it seems like it would be the test choice.
+   Michael Mommert's AstroPy GitHub group is using Travis-CI as well so it seems like it would be the best choice for us.

 # Documentation Tools to Use